MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 9. On the **Add users and groups** page, enter a user name and select that user from the list of users.
 10. Select **Save changes**.

 Now that the endpoint information exists, the Azure DevOps Services to Azure Stack connection is ready to use.
-The build agent in Azure Stack gets instructions from Azure DevOps Services and then the agent conveys endpoint information for communication with Azure Stack.
+The build agent in Azure Stack gets instructions from Azure DevOps Services, and then the agent conveys endpoint information for communication with Azure Stack.

 ## Create an Azure Stack endpoint

+You can use the service principal to create an Azure Resource Manager service connection for Azure deployments.
+You can also create a service connection using a service principal with a certificate for authentication.
+You need this connection to deploy Azure Stack with Active Directory Federation Services (AD FS) as the identity provider.

 ### Create an endpoint for Azure AD deployments

-You can follow the instructions in [Create an Azure Resource Manager service connection with an existing service principal ](https://docs.microsoft.com/vsts/pipelines/library/connect-to-azure?view=vsts#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal) article to create a service connection with an existing service principal and use the following mapping:
+Follow the instructions in [Create an Azure Resource Manager service connection with an existing service principal](/devops/pipelines/library/connect-to-azure#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal) to create a service connection using the existing service principal.
+Use the following mapping:

 | Name | Example | Description |
 | --- | --- | --- |